 Implementation of Mitigation Measure 4.C-5p (implement Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring), set forth below, which is hereby adopted and incorporated into the Project, would reduce these impacts, but not to a less-than-significant level.
-Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring) could improve intersection LOS by reducing vehicle trips.
+Implementation of Mitigation Measures 4.C-2a (TDM Program) and 4.C-2b (Monitoring) could improve intersection LOS by reducing vehicle trips, although it would be speculative to quantify the potential improvement.
 The City of Oakland's Central Estuary Implementation Guide Supplemental EIR identified an impact at this location during the p.m. peak hour under 2035 conditions.
 The project-related vehicle traffic resulted in LOS E in a.m. and p.m. peak hours.
 A third travel lane along High Street would be required to fully mitigate.
 However, widening of High Street under I-880 was found to be infeasible due to existing structural columns and existing land use.
 Therefore, the Central Estuary Implementation Guide EIR found this impact to be significant and unavoidable.
 Because further mitigation is within the responsibility and jurisdiction of Oakland, which can and should adopt feasible mitigation, this impact is significant and unavoidable.